What Is Hirschsprung Disease?

-To diagnose Hirschsprung disease, doctors often do a test called a barium enema.
-Barium is a dye put into the colon using an enema.
-The barium shows up well on X-rays and can help doctors get a clearer picture of the colon.
+To diagnose Hirschsprung disease, doctors often do a test called a contrast enema.
+Contrast is a dye put into the colon using an enema.
+It shows up well on X-rays and can help doctors get a clearer picture of the colon.
 (In kids with Hirschsprung disease, the intestine usually appears too narrow where the nerve cells are missing.)

-In some cases, the doctor might do a rectal suction biopsy.
-This test, which can often be done in the office, involves using a suction device to remove some cells from the colon's mucous lining.
+In some cases, the doctor might do a suction rectal biopsy.
+This test, which can often be done in the doctor's office or at a hospital bedside, involves using a suction device to remove some cells from the colon's mucous lining.
 This test will show if nerve cells are missing.